-[SKW+22] Clayton Sanford, Anna Kwa, Oliver Watt-Meyer, Spencer Clark, Noah Brenowitz, Jeremy McGibbon, Christopher Bretherton.
-"Improving the predictions of ML-corrected climate models with novelty detection."
-NeurIPS 2022 "Tackling Climate Change with Machine Learning" workshop; journal submission in progress. [workshop arxiv] [workshop slides]
+[SKW+23] Clayton Sanford, Anna Kwa, Oliver Watt-Meyer, Spencer Clark, Noah Brenowitz, Jeremy McGibbon, Christopher Bretherton.
+"Improving the reliability of ML-corrected climate models with novelty detection."
+Under submission. [journal submission] [NeurIPS workshop paper arxiv] [NeurIPS workshop slides] [AMS workshop abstract] [AMS workshop slides]

 [CRSSCS22] Tracy Chin*, Jacob Ruth*, Clayton Sanford*, Rebecca Santorella*, Paul Carter*, Bjorn Sandstede*.
 "Enabling equation-free modeling via diffusion maps."
 Journal of Dynamics and Differential Equations, 2022. [journal] [arxiv]

 [S18] Clayton Sanford.
 "Applying Rademacher-Like Bounds to Combinatorial Samples and Function Selection."
 Honors Thesis, Brown Department of Computer Science, 2018. [thesis]